 Context

-Illicit drug economies exploit people and the environment in the Global South.
-They prevent development in the affected regions and countries.
-Repressive policy responses (‘the war on drugs’) have previously done little to help, and have been causing high social, economic and environmental costs for decades.
+Illicit drug economies exploit people and the environment, preventing development in the affected regions.
+Repressive policy responses such as ‘the war on drugs’ have done little to help, and have been causing high social, economic and environmental costs for decades.

-The project works at international level to stem the causes of drug economies and the damage they cause.
-It addresses these complex challenges with holistic approaches.
-People are at the heart of these approaches, which drive rural development and protect public health and the environment.
-Transformative drug policies allow people to free themselves from dependence on illicit economies and improve their living conditions.
+The project works at international level to stem the causes of drug economies and the damage they inflict, using holistic approaches to protect people, health and the environment.
+Only with transformative drug policies can people free themselves from dependence and improve their living conditions in the long term.

 Objective